Jazz advance to 2nd round, beating Grizzlies in Game 5

 Even after a cool fourth quarter, the Jazz shot 53%.

-Ja Morant had 27 points and 11 assists for Memphis.
+The Memphis big three all played effectively on offense, but got little help from the supporting cast.
+Ja Morant finished his record-setting first playoff series with 27 points and 11 assists.
 Dillon Brooks also had 27 points, and Jonas Valanciunas added 18.

 Mitchell capped Utah’s big first half with two contested 26-foot jumpers to make it 75-51 and bring the 13,000 fans to their feet.